edgar-code-repository/demo-jwt-authentication/README.md

 --------------------------------------------------------------------------------------------------------------------

-Call to authentication endpoint with Postman, which returns HTTP 401 when authentication failed:
+Call to authentication endpoint with Postman, which returns HTTP 401 when authentication fails:

 ![ScreenshotPostmanAuthenticationEndpoint](screenshots/bad_credentials.png)